MatthiasNickles/diff-SAT/README.md

     clingo myProbLogicProg.lp --trans-ext=all --pre=aspif > myDiffSATInputFile.aspif

+An older but for our purpose sufficient version of Clingo with binaries for MacOS, Linux and Windows is available at [Clingo 5.4.0](https://github.com/potassco/clingo/releases/tag/v5.4.0).

 Observe that Clingo is used here only to generate the ASPIF form of the input program, not for solving; diff-SAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.

 __Remark: If you see error _"Invalid input data"_ when you use the generated aspif-file with diff-SAT, open the aspif-file with some plain text editor (e.g., Notepad++) and change its encoding to "UTF-8" (not: UTF-8 BOM).
 Recent versions of clingo might